freenandes/topo-da-mente/content/music/dday.md

 draft: false
 title: D-Day
 tags:
-- party_playlist
+- party-playlist
 - new-wave
 - avant-garde
 ---
 ## Grape Iris

 It’s just a wonderful ride through a mishmash of styles and, strangely, it all blends in very well.
 Doesn’t seem like a popular album as well.
-It’s one of those rarities I’m pretty happy to add to a #party_playlist.
+It’s one of those rarities I’m pretty happy to add to a #party-playlist.

 LP cover: